algosup/2023-2024-project-4-sportshield-team-5/documents/technical-specification/technical-specification.md

 The indentation of 2 spaces is added after each carriage return in after a curly bracket.

-When a condition or a loop occurs, the curly brackets are opened at the end of the first line of the statement, and closed in a single-last line without the identation.
+When a condition or a loop occurs, the curly brackets are opened at the end of the first line of the statement, and closed in a single-last line without the indentation.

-However some simple statements can be written in one line, as long as it doesn't take more than 50 characters aproximately.
+However some simple statements can be written in one line, as long as it doesn't take more than 50 characters approximately.

 #### Variables